| Why

 in the clinic the child's condition will be monitored by the nursing

 staff and should any problem arise they will be in touch with me.
+On the day of

 the operation I allow a soft floppy diet.
 However breakfast the